davecoll3/kokochen/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 &nbsp;

+  * Added bootstrap link and tested for functionality.
+  * Added font awesome link and tested for functionality.

 * ## Manual Testing